Alanoudh/drlnd-Navigation/Report.md

 # Project Report

 ## Introduction
-In this project I takled the navigation problem (check ...) using DQN algorithm.
+In this project I takled the navigation problem using DQN algorithm.
 I decided to use DQN because it is a great value-based algorithm that is known to perform well in discrete actions spaces such as the one for this environment.

 ## Learning Algorithm
 DQN is an algorithm created by DeepMind that brings together the power of the Q-Learning algorithm with the advantages of generalization through function approximation.
 It uses a deep neural network to estimate a Q-value function.
 As such, the input to the network is the current state of the environment, and the output is the Q-value for each action.